vcarl/blog/src/pages/wayfair-walkout-organizing.md

 less immediate than information that their customer has previously put children at risk.

-### Paragraph 3
+## Paragraph 3

 ![Paragraph 3](/images/wayfair-3.jpg)

 Solidly bringing it back to Wayfair's own ideals, a VP of B2B sales is quoted directly.
-Using an executives own words in support of your cause is powerful—Wayfair can't dispute the message, it's from one of their own.
-This paragraph short, punchy, and brings neatly measures their complaints against the business' aspirations.
+Using an executive's own words in support of their cause is powerful—Wayfair can't dispute the message, it's from one of their own.
+This paragraph is short, punchy, and neatly measures their complaints against the business' aspirations.

-### Paragraph 4
+## Paragraph 4

 ![Paragraph 4](/images/wayfair-4.jpg)